chamrun/ClashRoyale/README.md

 # ClashRoyale
-Clash Royale is a freemium real-time strategy video game.

-It's our final project for the advanced programming course built using Java 16, JavaFX, Microsoft SQL Server and SceneBuilder.
+Welcome to Clash Royale!
+This real-time strategy game was developed using Java 16, JavaFX, Microsoft SQL Server, and SceneBuilder as a final project for an advanced programming course.

+The objective of the game is to use a deck of cards featuring Clash of Clans troops, spells and defenses to defeat other players.

+We hope you enjoy playing Clash Royale as much as we enjoyed creating it.
+If you have any feedback or encounter any issues while playing, please don't hesitate to let us know."

 ![Sign_up_screenshot](/ScreenShots/1-SignUp.jpg)